UniMath/agda-unimath/src/literature/introduction-to-homotopy-type-theory.lagda.md

   ( λ eqAB →
     has-decidable-equality-left-summand eqAB ,
     has-decidable-equality-right-summand eqAB)

 open import elementary-number-theory.equality-integers using ( has-decidable-equality-ℤ)
 ```

 **Exercise 8.8.** Decidable equality in dependent pair types.

-TODO: This needs Eq-Σ, which is introduced in Section 9.3, right?

 ```agda
 open import foundation.decidable-equality using
   ( has-decidable-equality-Σ
   ; has-decidable-equality-fiber-has-decidable-equality-Σ)

 _ :
   {l1 l2 : Level} {A : UU l1} {B : A → UU l2} → has-decidable-equality A →
   ((x : A) → has-decidable-equality (B x)) ↔